bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 * The administrators also want - probably - the processing to happen efficiently and not gobble up too many resources / hog the system / cost too much processing time / power / money

 Features of the project:
-* Performance: This project really cares about performance and speed of the data, which is a main concern for the project
+* Performance: This project really cares about performance and speed of the data processing, which is a main concern for the project.
-* Extensibility: Provides an extendable interface that allows third-party service plugin
+* Extensibility: Provides an extendable interface that allows third-party service plugin.
+* Security: The data which is passed into system from one institution cannot be accessed by another institution.

 ## 3. Solution Concept